pmg-consulting/test-repo/README.md

 # test-repo
-This is a test repo just to figure out if vsCode.
+This is a test repo just to figure out if vsCode works as a version control tool.